Daily Cargo News: Daily Commercial News

 By 1966 Shipping Newspapers Ltd had expanded to include subsidiaries in Melbourne, Adelaide, Perth and Brisbane, each with its own printing plant.
 The group also included The Manufacturer Publishing Company, The Commonwealth Jeweller and Watchmaker, Marchant & Co General Printers and Broadway Typesetters.

 Asset rich, but underperforming in share value, Shipping Newspapers Ltd became a prime target for corporate raiders.
 Sir Ronald Brierley purchased the company in 1969, dividing and selling its assets.
 Subsequently, DCN was sold to businessman Maxwell Newton with funding from Marrickville Holdings.
 In 1981 Peter Isaacson bought the newspaper from the liquidators of Maxwell Newton.
-Peter Isaacson Publications was acquired by Independent News & Media's Australian media arm, Australian Provincial Newspapers (APN) in 1993, where DCN remained until purchased by Informa Plc in 1999.
+Peter Isaacson Publications was acquired by Independent News & Media's Australian media arm, Australian Provincial Newspapers (APN) in 1993, where DCN remained until purchased by Informa in 1999.

 In total, the Daily Commercial News ran for 108 years under its original banner.
 During this time it occupied a unique position amongst a select group as one of only three national Australian daily newspapers alongside The Australian and Australian Financial Review - yet with a much more tightly defined market and readership than its colleagues.